-( Indicators: Admissibility Procedure: Legal Assistance 1.
+Indicators: Admissibility Procedure: Legal Assistance 1.
 Do asylum seekers have access to free legal assistance at first instance in practice?
-2. Do asylum seekers have access to free legal assistance on appeal against a Dublin decision in practice?
+Yes ☑ With difficulty ☑ No Does free legal assistance cover: ☑ Representation in interview ☑ Legal advice 2.
+Do asylum seekers have access to free legal assistance on appeal against a Dublin decision in practice?